murasuke/leaflet-altitude-map/README.md

 import { VFC } from 'react';
 import { useMap } from 'react-leaflet';
 import Control from 'react-leaflet-custom-control';
+import ReactTooltip from 'react-tooltip';
 import { BiCurrentLocation } from 'react-icons/bi';
 import { setLocationState } from './utils/altitude';
+import { iconSize } from './utils/const';

 type propType = {
   setLocation: setLocationState;